 Prof. Dr.-Ing.
 Paul Rösler

-My research area is real-world cryptography which covers all practically relevant means of secure communication and storage, especially cryptographic messaging protocols.
+I’m the head of the Real-World Cryptography Research Group and my research covers all practically relevant means of secure communication and storage, especially cryptographic messaging protocols.

 If you are interested in working with me, get in touch via email.
-Ideally, you tell me your areas of interest: E.g., a particular secure communication application, a cryptographic protocol, a problem or question about secure communication you consider relevant, or simply a research paper you found interesting.
+Ideally, you mention an area of interest: E.g., a particular secure communication application, a cryptographic protocol, a problem or question about secure communication you consider relevant, or simply a research paper you found interesting.
 Bachelor and master students don’t have to have a clear thesis topic in mind – we will find an interesting, individual problem together.

 |Since Dec 2022||Assistant Professor (W1), Real-World Cryptography Group, FAU Erlangen-Nürnberg|